Azure/azure-functions-templates/Functions.Templates/Documentation/sqlOut.md

-#### Settings for a sql output binding
+#### Settings for a Azure SQL output binding

 See [Output Binding Overview](https://github.com/Azure/azure-functions-sql-extension/blob/main/docs/BindingsOverview.md#output-binding) for general information about the Azure SQL output binding.

-The settings for a Sql output binding specifies the following properties:
+The settings for a SQL output binding specifies the following properties:

 - `type` : Must be set to *sql*.
 - `name` : The name of the variable that represents the entity in function code.